-Asset allocation of the Fund is determined by the administering authority acting on professional advice in the best long term interest of scheme beneficiaries, while looking to maintain overall target return.
-The Pensions Committee review asset allocation and performance against achieving the target return regularly at quarterly meetings.
-A full formal review will be undertaken every three years following publication of the triennial revaluation results.
+The target asset allocation of the Fund is determined by the Pensions Committee acting on professional advice in the best long term interest of scheme beneficiaries, while looking to maintain overall target return.
+A full formal review will be undertaken every three years following publication of the triennial revaluation results, or more frequently if necessary.